Australian native plants that you can grow indoors

 Bird's nest fern (Asplenium australasicum)

-It forms a tight rosette that funnels water and organic matter toward its roots, allowing it to feed slowly.
+Bird's nest fern forms a tight rosette that funnels water and organic matter toward its roots, allowing it to feed slowly.
 Indoors, this adaptation helps it cope with restrained watering.

 Indoor care

 Bright indirect light and steady moisture suit it best.
 Water into the soil using a controlled watering can and keep the central crown dry.
-Remove damaged fronds cleanly with indoor pruning snips
+Remove damaged fronds cleanly with indoor pruning snips.

 Difficulty: Moderate